Colorado Air Force Reserve Takes To The Skies For Wildfire Training

 JEFFERSON COUNTY, Colo.
 (CBS4)– The Colorado Air Force Reserve will be taking part in wildfire training next week.
 The training starts at the Jeffco Airtanker Base on Monday.

 Crews will be flying C-130s to the nearby Arapaho, Roosevelt, and Pike National Forests to conduct water drops.
-The aircraft will likely be seen from the Denver metro area.READ MORE: 'Never Had A Cop Do That With Me Before'; Woman Says Aurora Officer Josiah Coe Gave Her Meth
+The aircraft will likely be seen from the Denver metro area.READ MORE: Police: Man Kills 6 Adults & Himself At Colorado Springs Birthday Party

 The C-130s are equipped to drop up to 3,000 gallons of fire retardant in less than 10 seconds.
-They are only activated when all commercial air tankers are already in use.READ MORE: Karen Garner Arrest: District Attorney Says 'No Stone Unturned' During Investigation Of Loveland Police
+They are only activated when all commercial air tankers are already in use.READ MORE: Denver Police Officer Shot Saturday Night, Suspect On The Loose

 Last year, they were deployed to California from July to October.

 “Our fire training this year is going to be vital.
 We’re coming out of a COVID season where our training was hampered.
 We were not able to get folks into the same room and share lessons learned and new tactics, this year’s strategies and technologies so we can do this safely,” said Lt.
-Col. Richard Pantusa, Aerial Firefighting Chief.MORE NEWS: Drought Nearly Eliminated From Colorado's Front Range, Best Situation In 10 Months
+Col. Richard Pantusa, Aerial Firefighting Chief.MORE NEWS: $30,000 Reward Now Offered In 1970 Murder Of Marilee Burt

 The training will continue for about a week.